wezm/wezm.net/content/technical/2019/02/alpine-linux-docker-infrastructure.md

 rebuild on [Docker].
 This post aims to describe some of the choices made, and why I made them.

-_Before we start I'd like to take a moment to acknowledge a few things.
-This infrastructure is mine and is built to my values in a way that works for me.
+_Before we start I'd like to take a moment to acknowledge this infrastructure is built to my values in a way that works for me.
 You might make different choices and that's ok.
-You may think some parts are overly complex or that I jumped through too many hoops just to avoid some dependency.
-That's fine, you're free to build systems however you like.
-This post is my story and is not intended to tell you what to do, but to share how and why I built my systems the way I did._
+I hope you find this post interesting but not prescriptive._

 Before the rebuild this is what my infrastructure looked like: